AlexSkrypnyk/shellvar/README.md

 ## Features

-- Scan a file or a directory with shell scripts and extract found variables with comments and values.
+- Scan a file or a directory containing shell scripts and extract found variables with comments and assigned values.
 - Filter variables: exclude local, exclude by prefix, exclude from a list in file.
-- Format output as CSV, Markdown table or Markdown blocks defined in template.
+- Format output as a CSV, Markdown table or Markdown blocks defined in the template.
 - Extend filters and formatters with custom classes.

 ## Installation